tomaszkrym/opereon-website/src/content/docs/opath.md

 ## Type conversions

-Same as ECMAScript, integers promoted to floats when mixed operands (do rozwiniecia)
+Same as ECMAScript, integers are promoted to floats when mixed operands are used.

 ## Mathematical operators